 “Data is power”: by now an established fact.
 “Music is power”: a universal truth.
 So what do we get, when we creatively combine the plethora of available data on music with analyzing techniques and powerful software?
 We gain knowledge, insight and tremendous inspiration.
-We have gathered some really interesting and inspiring interactive and non-interactive visualizations on the evolution of music as well as on current distinctive trends.
+We have gathered some really interesting and inspiring creative visualizations, apply machine learning both interactive and non-interactive visualizations on the evolution of music as well as on current distinctive trends.
 Enjoy!

-	Colin Morris (again of The Pudding) is putting one hypothesis into question: Are Pop Lyrics Getting More Repetitive? .
+Colin Morris (again of The Pudding) is putting one hypothesis into question: Are Pop Lyrics Getting More Repetitive?
 The author used the Lempel-Ziv algorithm to measure repetitive lyrics with compression.
 The higher the compressibility of a song, the more repetitive its lyrics are.
-So seems like Rihanna´s Lyrics aren’t as much of a poetry as Frank Sinatra´s used to be!
+So seems like Rihanna´s Lyrics aren’t as much of a piece of poetry as Frank Sinatra´s used to be!
 Wait, we did see that coming, didn´t we?

 Brady Fowler of Decibels and Decimals is not a friend of classifying music through genres.
 So he used Spotify data and Python iGraph to visualize the connection between artists and their music.
 The beautiful graph is the outcome of clustering the artists into groups, based on the listening habits of Spotify users.

 Did you find the data visualizations as interesting as we did?
 What would you add to the list?
 We are looking forward to your input.